NBlackout/money-manager/README.md

 - Display account balance of given month (along with transactions)
 - Clear all `EditForm` on save so that next create only has placeholders and not previously saved values
 - Account empty state
+- Deduplicate category on import using both `ToLower` and `Trim`

 ## Bug
+- Nullable category label during import

 ## Testing
 - Contract testing